 Everest Base Camp Trek Map

-Apart from regular Lukla to Everest Base Camp trek route, there are also several other itineraries in Solukhumbu.
+Apart from the regular Lukla to Everest Base Camp trek route, there are also several other itineraries in Solukhumbu.
 You can take up the challenge through the new trail.
 If you have the proper knowledge of maps, there is less chance of getting lost in the ridges and forests.

 EBC Trek Gear List